Gyruss

-The gameplay is similar to that of Galaga in a tube shooter format, with the player's ship facing into the screen and able to move around the perimeter of an implicit circle.
-Stars come into view at the centre of the screen and fly outward, giving the impression of the player's ship moving through space.
+The gameplay is similar to that of Galaga, albeit in a tube shooter format, with the player's ship able to move around the perimeter of an implicit circle.
+Stars come into view at the center of the screen and fly outward, giving the impression of the player's ship moving through space.
 Gyruss is the second and last game Yoshiki Okamoto designed for Konami, after Time Pilot.
-Due to pay disputes, he was fired after the release of this game, and he soon joined Capcom, where he wrote 1942 and produced Street Fighter II.
+Due to pay disputes, he was fired after the release of this game, and he soon joined Capcom, where he programmed 1942 and produced Street Fighter II.

 Gameplay

 The graphics are displayed using one-point perspective, with the vanishing point in the center of the screen.
 The player's ship is restricted to a circumference around the edge of the screen and may move in either direction along this path.
 All shots from the player converge at the vanishing point.

 The majority of enemies are spaceships, which must be destroyed to complete a level.
-They appear either from the centre of the screen or from one of the edges, and move in swirling patterns.
+They appear either from the center of the screen or from one of the edges, and move in swirling patterns.
 They can shoot the player's ship or destroy it by contact.
-They hover near the centre of the screen after completing their deployment pattern, and occasionally fly outwards and shoot at the player.
+They hover near the center of the screen after completing their deployment pattern, and occasionally fly outwards and shoot at the player.
 If not destroyed by the player, the enemy ships gradually fly away one by one.

 There are also several other types of enemies: satellites, asteroids, and laser beam generators.
 These appear intermittently and soon disappear of their own accord if not destroyed by the player.

-Satellites materialise in a group of three just in front of the player after the ordinary enemy ships have finished deployment.
+Satellites materialize in a group of three just in front of the player after the ordinary enemy ships have finished deployment.
 They gyrate in small circles and shoot at the player.
 If the player has the basic weapon when the satellites appear the middle one will be a sun-like object.
 If destroyed, the player's ship gets a better weapon.
 If the better weapon has already been gained then all satellites are identical.